 FORMAT: Double-spaced, page-numbered, with standard font.
 Be sure that your team number and word-count appear on the cover page.
-Include an abstract / executive summary (length = one long paragraph) at the beginning.
+Include an executive summary (length = one long paragraph) at the beginning.

-DUE: Thurs, June 5, 2014.
+DUE: Class of week 10.
 Submit by email to Professor Roese.